amit-raj-repo/Machine-Learning/Decision-Trees.md

-# **Decision Trees**
+# **Understanding Decision Trees**

 ## **What is a Decision Tree?**

 Decision Tree is our goto algorithm when we start solving either a **Classification** or a **Regression** problem.
 Tree based algorithm are used widely mostly because of their simplicity and they are easy to visualize.

 A Decision Tree has 3 main elements: